aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

     the first router defined in the group.
 - HA is not supported for more than two routers for CV Pathfinders.
 - The routes to be advertised towards the WAN must be marked with the site SOO.
-  - The connected routes and static routes are marked with the SOO when redistributed in BGP
+  - The connected routes and static routes are marked with tag 10 when redistributed in BGP
-    - the routes redistributed into BGP via the route-map `RM-CONN-2-BGP` are tagged with the SOO.
+    - the routes redistributed into BGP via the route-map `RM-CONN-2-BGP` are marked with tag 10.
-    - the routes redistributed into BGP via the route-map `RM-STATIC-2-BGP` are tagged with the SOO.
+    - the routes redistributed into BGP via the route-map `RM-STATIC-2-BGP` are marked with tag 10.
-  - the routes received from LAN are marked with the SOO when received from the LAN over BGP or when redistributed into BGP from the LAN protocol.
+  - the routes received from LAN are marked with ttag 10 when received from the LAN over BGP or when redistributed into BGP from the LAN protocol.
-        note: For other connection (e.g. L3 interface with a BGP peering, the user must mark them with the SOO)
+        note: For other connection (e.g. L3 interface with a BGP peering, the user must mark them with tag 10).
 - For VRF default, there is a requirement to explicitly redistribute the routes for EVPN.
-The `RM-EVPN-EXPORT-VRF-DEFAULT` is configured to export the routes tagged with the SOO.
+The `RM-EVPN-EXPORT-VRF-DEFAULT` is configured to export the routes marked with tag 10.
+- For other VRFs, all routes are redistributed by default by AVD.
 - Routes received from the WAN with the local SOO are dropped.
 - Routes received from the WAN are redistributed / advertised towards the LAN.
 - For HA, an iBGP session using EVPN Gateway is used to share the routes from